 musical heritage and a proven ear for the best of the next generation's creative talent.

-Ben played in Neil Young's touring band on his 2007-'09 world tour and last performed with him at the Bridge School Benefit last October.
-Just last month he played guitar as part of Neil's wife Pegi's band on a short California club tour opening up for Bert Jansch.
+Ben played in Neil Young's touring band on his 2007-'09 world tour and last performed with him at the Bridge School Benefit October 2009.
+He played guitar as part of Neil's wife Pegi's band on a short California club tour opening up for Bert Jansch.
 The world suffered a great loss when Ben died in July 2010.
 May his spirit shine on forever.